Two of the biggest names when it comes to building websites are Bigcommerce and Wix, but which one is better for building an ecommerce website?

 • Lack of sub-categories

-It isn’t perfect but when you use it, you can tell it has been designed and built for serious ecommerce businesses, from the features to the layout and general ease of use.
+It isn’t perfect but it is a good ecommerce platform and when you use it, you can tell it has been designed and built for serious ecommerce businesses, from the features to the layout and general ease of use.

 Wix isn’t a bad platform and could be an option for a small ecommerce website but if you plan on growing your business, you would probably soon find yourself outgrowing the platform.

-The ADI editor is a very good tool and one of the best in the market but the poor performance and limited ecommerce features, really do let the platform down.
+The ADI editor is a very good tool and one of the best in the market but the poor performance and limited ecommerce features, really do let Wix down.